 The United Nations Security Council is more active today than at any time in its history, facing an ever more complex and varied array of challenges to international peace and security.
-The Department of Political and Peacebuilding Affairs (DPPA), through its Security Council Affairs Division (SCAD), assists the 15-member body in carrying out its critical responsibilities.
-The Division provides both general staff support on a permanent basis and a variety of specific services to the Council, including procedural advice, forward planning, reporting and research, and assistance in the administration of Security Council sanctions regimes.
+The Department of Political and Peacebuilding Affairs (DPPA), through its Security Council Affairs Division (SCAD), provides substantive and secretariat support to the 15-member Security Council in carrying out its critical responsibilities in maintaining international peace and security through three branches: the Security Council Secretariat Branch, the Security Council Subsidiary Organs Branch, and the Security Council Practices and Charter Research Branch.

 General Substantive and Logistical Support

-SCAD works closely with members of the Security Council, especially its rotating presidency, to help plan and manage the schedule of formal and informal meetings and other activities.
+The Security Council Secretariat Branch directly supports the daily work of the Council, especially its rotating monthly presidency, to help plan and manage the schedule of formal and informal meetings and other activities.
 Among other functions in this area, the Division coordinates the monthly and daily programme of work of the Council, provides procedural advice and logistical support to the meetings, and plans and organizes field missions undertaken with increasing frequency by Council members to countries and regions of concern.

 Research and Guidance